Overview

 Standards of Proof

-The standard of proof reflects how certain a fact must be proved in court.
-This varies between criminal and civil cases.
+The standard of proof determines the level of certainty required for a court to accept a fact as proven.
+This standard varies between criminal and civil cases.

 Criminal Standard: Beyond Reasonable Doubt

-Judges traditionally avoided defining "beyond reasonable doubt", but R v Majid [2009] EWCA Crim 2563 provided guidance, suggesting jurors must be "sure" of guilt.
+Judges often avoid defining "beyond reasonable doubt" rigidly, but in R v Majid [2009] EWCA Crim 2563, guidance suggested that jurors must be "sure" of the defendant's guilt.

 Civil Standard: Balance of Probabilities